cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 # Security Considerations {#sec-considerations}

 A security analysis of FROST exists in {{FROST20}} and {{StrongerSec22}}.
-The protocol as specified in this document assumes the following threat model.
+At a high level, FROST provides security against Existential Unforgeability Under Chosen Message Attack (EUF-CMA) attacks, as defined in {{StrongerSec22}}.
+Satisfying this requirement requires the ciphersuite to adhere to the requirements in {{ciphersuite-reqs}}, as well as the following assumptions to hold.

-* Secure key distribution.
-The signer key shares are generated and distributed securely, i.e., via a trusted dealer that performs key generation (see {{dep-vss}}) or through a distributed key generation protocol.
+* The signer key shares are generated and distributed securely, e.g., via a trusted dealer that performs key generation (see {{dep-vss}}) or through a distributed key generation protocol.

-* Honest-but-curious coordinator.
-We assume an honest-but-curious Coordinator which, at the time of signing, does not perform a denial of service attack.
-A denial of service would include any action which either prevents the protocol from completing or causing the resulting signature to be invalid.
-Such actions for the latter include sending inconsistent values to participants, such as messages or the set of individual commitments.
-Note that the Coordinator is *not* trusted with any private information and communication at the time of signing can be performed over a public but reliable channel.
+* The Coordinator and at most `(MIN_PARTICIPANTS-1)` participants are corrupted.

-Under this threat model, FROST aims to achieve signature unforgeability assuming at most `MIN_PARTICIPANTS-1` corrupted participants.
-In particular, so long as an adversary corrupts fewer than `MIN_PARTICIPANTS` participants, the scheme remains secure against Existential Unforgeability Under Chosen Message Attack (EUF-CMA), as defined in {{BonehShoup}}, Definition 13.2.
-Satisfying this requirement requires the ciphersuite to adhere to the requirements in {{ciphersuite-reqs}}.
+Note that the Coordinator is not trusted with any private information and communication at the time of signing can be performed over a public but reliable channel.
+Moreover, the Coordinator is trusted to not perform a denial of service attack.

 FROST does not aim to achieve the following goals: